varoonsahgal/react-fundamentals/labs/lab1.md

-Once the install completes, change into the project directory and run `yarn start`, like so:
+Once the install of `create-react-app` completes, change into the project directory and run `yarn start`, like so:

 ```
 $ cd rrf-todo